Dirty Hands (Battlestar Galactica): Plot

 Meanwhile, Tyrol arrives on the refinery ship and takes a tour of the facility, led by a foreman named Cabott.
 He witnesses the somber glances from the tired, grime-covered workers who are both men and women ranging in age from the elderly to mere children.
 Tyrol goes to the massive Tylium storage room where a single, dwindling pile of ore remains.
 Cabott says they're lucky if the supply lasts long enough to get them out of the system.
 Next, Tyrol goes to the main conveyor line where the work has completely shut down.
 Tyrol asks for a reason for the shutdown, but the workers remain silently defiant until a young boy named Milo speaks up and says the pressure seals are broken.
 Tyrol notices that the seals are completely missing and have been removed by the workers in protest of Fenner's arrest.

 Tyrol returns to Galactica and informs Roslin and Adama of the missing seals and explains the workers are buying time for their pleas to be heard.
 He adds that some of the workers have been doing the same grueling job since the attack on the Colonies and requests Roslin accede to some of their demands for a break.
 Roslin objects, however, saying it is just as difficult to work aboard the algae processing, recycling and waste handling ships.
 She sees their work stoppage as extortion and demands the names of the organizers.
-Tyrol hesitantly surrenders Cabott name.
+Tyrol hesitantly surrenders Cabott's name.

 Cabott is arrested and joins Fenner in an adjacent cell.
 When Tyrol visits them, he finds that Cabott is having a breakdown and injuring himself.
 Fenner reminds Tyrol that Cabott was tortured by the Cylons back on New Caprica, and confinement is causing him post-traumatic stress.
 Tyrol tells Fenner there is no time for games and demands Cabott reveal where the seals have been hidden.
 Fenner hesitates, then angrily reveals that they were hidden in the air vents.
 Tyrol then has the men released and work is resumed aboard the refinery ship.